 It is hard to describe to a newcomer the thrill of doing physics.
 For some, the thrill comes from being among the first to observe a new phenomenon, such as the physicists who first saw high-temperature superconductivity in 1987.
 For others, it is the sudden realization that they have finally hit upon a theory that explains data which has been perplexing scientists for years.
 Imagine Neils Bohr’s excitement when his theory of the hydrogen atom exactly predicted the unexplained spectral data which had been accumulating for years.
 Imagine the exhilaration of an Einstein or a Feynman in realizing that they had opened completely new vistas in our understanding of the natural world.

 Even if your answers do not become as famous as those of Einstein, or Bohr, or Planck, as a working physicist, you will face difficult questions and you will experience the thrill of finding the unexpected and challenging answers through your creativity, training, and powers of reasoning just like Einstein or Bohr or Feynman.

 Why Physics and Astronomy at WVU?

 Your bachelors degree in physics from West Virginia University will give you the training necessary to answer the challenging questions you will face as a working scientist.
-The physics degree from WVU will prepare you for an exciting future, whether you join the workforce after graduation as do 45% of the physics bachelor degree recipients nationwide, or whether you continue your physics training in graduate school as 33% of the degree recipients do, or whether you specialize in another field like the remaining 22% by going to graduate school in astronomy, meteorology, geophysics, engineering, medicine, education, business, or law.
+The physics and astronomy degree from WVU will prepare you for an exciting future, whether you join the workforce after graduation as do 45% of the physics bachelor degree recipients nationwide, or whether you continue your training in graduate school as 33% of the degree recipients do, or whether you specialize in another field like the remaining 22% by going to graduate school in astronomy, meteorology, geophysics, engineering, medicine, education, business, or law.
 Students who have graduated before you at WVU have taken many of these routes toward their careers as working scientists.